ubertidavide/fastbots/README.md

 ```

 ### Arguments (Optional)
-Configure Firefox Arguments, store them in the config ini file, the format it's the same for all the supported drivers, check carefully that the exact arg is implemented for the selected driver.
+Configure Firefox Arguments, store them in the config file, the format it's the same for all the supported drivers, check carefully that the exact arg it's implemented for the selected driver.
-Add them in the file.

 #### Firefox args:
 ```ini